Arman11r/BridgeLabz-Training/README.md

 Implemented Java Exceptions with diffrent types like checked and unchecked exceptions and pushed them in collection-practice branch
 - exceptions

 ---
+### 📌 09/01/26
+Implemented Java regex and pushed them in collection-practice branch
+- regex

+---
+### 📌 12/01/26
+Implemented Java Junit with diffrent types and pushed them in collection-practice branch
+- junit

+---
+### 📌 14/01/26
+Did some Java scenerio based practice questions

+---
+### 📌 16/01/26
+Implemented Java reflections and pushed them in collection-practice branch
+- reflections

+---
+### 📌 17/01/26
+Implemented Java annotations and pushed them in collection-practice branch
+- annotations

+---
 ## 📂 Repository Structure
 ```